AdrianAbeyta/ICML2019-TREX/README.md

 This assumes you have the following software installed:
 - Ubuntu 20.04
 - ROS Noetic (required since TREX uses Python 3 and Noetic is the only Python 3 version of ROS 1)
+- Conda (optional, but recommended to ensure Pythn version compatibility)

 This software was run using NVidia driver 440.100, CUDA 10.2 on a GeForce RTX 2060 Super 8GB.

 # Installation

-Some of these UTBox folders and github repos may require special access.
-If you can't get access, please
+NOTE: The UTBox folders and Github repos may require special access.

+If you can't get access to UTBox links, please contact Dr. Pryor.
+For access to this (or any other Github repo), please contact me.

 ## Copy Gazebo models into your model folder
 First, copy over the gazebo model/mesh files from the cloud drive here: https://utexas.app.box.com/folder/121632471058